Home page for Glennmyers.info, slowmission.com and my publishing imprint fizz-books.com

-2. Super.
-But we live tangled between those lofty and arty thoughts about the Church of England being the destination of a spiritual quest–and the small, the ordinary, the disappointing, the bad, the covered-up, and the completely nuts.
+MY specialist subject is the fizzing space between faith and reality, between the sublime and the small, the ordinary, the disappointing, the bad, the covered-up, and the completely nuts.

 This is the happiest possible space for a writer, and I like it here.

 Near death, and slowing down

 Two books about living a slower, richer life

 In 2013 I was on a ventilator and in a coma for four weeks, with respiratory distress, just like the most serious Covid patients of 2020 (though I didn’t have Covid of course).
 It took me about two years to recover.
 This was my third near-death experience in six years.
 Traumatic as that all was, I ended up in a much more fulfilled, happy and purposeful place.
 I started blogging about my new slow life, and I wrote these two books, Bread and More than Bananas so that you can discover what I learnt without all the bother of tracheotomies, paralysis and wheelchairs.

 Three comic fantasy novels about the world behind the world

 Unseen, behind our world, is an invisible realm filled with spiritual life, some of it intelligent, some of stupid, much of it dangerous.
 Human souls —our human souls –crowd there too.
 Spiritual weather washes over us, obsessions entangle us, evil spirits try to herd us.
 We try to browse on soul-food.
 Evil beasts try to munch on us.